 Registered users can comment on blog articles.

 Fora are available for many forest pathology topics.
-They can be used for shorter announcements, discussions involving many participants, questions, etc. Any registered user can initiate and reply to forum posts.
+They can be used for shorter announcements, discussions involving many participants, questions, polls, etc. Any registered user can initiate and reply to forum posts.
 Images can be uploaded to enhance your post.